olabs06/GROUP-B-SAP-Project/README.md

 # GROUP-B-SAP-Project
-AFRODEV is a tech blog that fetches data from tech crunch with some addon features
+AFRODEV is a tech blog that fetches data using techcrunch API with some addon features.